lwmqn/qnode/README.md

 ********************************************
 <a name="API_readResrc"></a>
 ### .readResrc(oid, iid, rid[, callback])
-Read value from the allocated Resource.
+Read the value from an allocated Resource.

 **Arguments:**